County or National

 Singles

-Yvonne Gambrill and Lin Riches are both drawn away in the Preliminary Round on 9 June.
-Mandy Catt is at home in the First Round to be played on June 16.
+Yvonne Gambrill and Lin Riches were both drawn away in the Preliminary Round on 9 June, Lin progressed to join Mandy Catt in the First Round but sadly both went out at that stage.

 Pairs